syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### saveCell([preventSaveEvent])
 {:#methods:savecell}

-We can prevent the client side cellSave event triggering by passing the preventSaveEvent argument as true.Without argument it will save the particluar edited grid cell.
+We can prevent the client side cellSave event triggering by passing the preventSaveEvent argument as true.Without argument it will save the particular edited grid cell.

 <table class="params">
 <thead>